Utsayantha Lake

-Utsayantha Lake is a small reservoir located north of the village of Stamford in Delaware County, New York.
+Utsayantha Lake is a small reservoir located in Jefferson, Schoharie County, New York, north of Stamford.
 The West Branch Delaware River flows through Utsayantha Lake.

 History

 Utsayantha Lake is named after Utsayantha, the daughter of Chief Ubiwacha.
 Chief Ubiwacha was the chief of the Lenape Indians.
 Utsayantha drowned herself in the lake after seeing her son drowned in the lake.